Identity that

 Smart device detection

-Face ID, Touch ID, Windows Hello, hybrid transport for QR-code cross-device login.
+Face ID, Touch ID, Windows Hello, hybrid QR transport for cross-device login.
 Old desktops fall back to magic links.

 White-label, per OAuth app

-14 customisable fields — logo, colours, fonts, favicon, footer, legal links.
-Org→app inheritance with overrides.
+14 customisable fields.
+Logo, colours, fonts, favicon, footer, legal links.
+Org to app inheritance with overrides.

 21 webhook event types